Environment Committee Members and Functions

 ONSITE SEWAGE SYSTEMS

-OSS BILL HB 2420 NOW SITS IN STATE SENATE COMMITTEE ON ENERGY, ENVIRONMENT, AND TECHNOLOGY — HEARING FEBRUARY 21 AT 8:00 AM.
-Keep an eye on HB 2420 regarding onsite sewage systems as it works its way through this session of the State Legislature.
-For detailed information and status on this Bill, including any upcoming hearings, please visit the following legislative website: HB 2420 Legislative History .
+OSS BILL HB 2420 IS DEAD FOR NOW — 2018 LEGISLATIVE SESSION CLOSED MARCH 2 WITHOUT FINAL ACTION TAKEN.
+Keep an eye on the future for HB 2420 regarding onsite sewage systems as it works its way through the 2019 and/or subsequent sessions of the State Legislature.
+For detailed information and status on this Bill, including any future hearings, please visit the following legislative website (for now, but subject to change): HB 2420 Legislative History .
 CAPR (Citizens’ Alliance For Property Rights) has produced and published on YouTube ™ a video presentation of onsite sewage systems, how they function, and their environmental impact (or lack thereof).
 With the express written permission of CAPR (by and through its Secretary, Jeff Wright) given to the GMVUAC on January 16, 2018, you may view CAPR’s production at the following website: The Truth About Septic Systems .
 Please visit our Citizen Surveys webpage to view the results of our 2017 Survey, and especially the responses to our questions regarding sewage systems.
 See Questions 29 – 33.

 With an effective date of January 19, 2018, the Washington State Legislature enacted, and signed into law by Governor Inslee, 2018 Laws of Washington, Chapter 2 (ESSB 6091), that sets forth the legislative fix to the Washington Supreme Court’s Hirst decision.
 The Hirst decision may be viewed here: Whatcom County v Hirst and the Legislature’s fix may be viewed here: Ch 2_Laws of 2018_ESSB 6091 .
 In brief, the effect of the Hirst decision was to, in addressing what constitutes compliance by the applicant for a building permit with the requirements of RCW 19.27.097 (set forth in full hereinbelow) to provide ‘evidence of an adequate water supply for the intended use of the building’, impose on the applicant for a building/development permit the requirement to prove that, although water was legally available and exempt from groundwater withdrawal permit requirements pursuant to RCW 90.44.050 (set forth in full hereinbelow, but generally exempts domestic/agricultural groundwater withdrawals not exceeding 5,000 gpd and 1/2 acre of irrigation), water was also factually available and its proposed withdrawal of otherwise exempt quantities would not adversely affect other water sources, including surface water bodies.
 What the legislative fix provides in brief is, subject to a number of regulatory studies and requirements and deadlines and depending within which designated Water Resource Inventory Area (WRIA) the well is located, groundwater withdrawals not exceeding an annual average of 950 – 3,000 gpd for domestic use, and otherwise exempt from permit requirements pursuant to RCW 90.44.050, are exempt from the Hirst decision’s requirement of proof in fact of no adverse affect.
 See Laws of 2018, Ch.
 2, Sections 202(1) and 202(5)(f)(ii).
 However, an applicant will be required to pay a ‘fee’ of $500 to the permitting authority in order to receive the benefit of this exception.
 Section 202(5)(f)(i).
 Jill Dvorkin, attorney and legal consultant to the Municipal Research and Services Center (MRSC), has authored a very good summary of the new law and its WRIA-dependent requirements and limitations.
 Read Ms Dvorkin’s article here: Legislature Addresses Whatcom County v.
 Hirst (c) ; view the WRIA statewide map here: WRIA_Dept of Ecology_State Map ; and the Lake Washington-Cedar River Watershed map here: Lake Washington_Cedar River_WRIA 8 Map .
 The current GMVUAC service area falls within WRIA 8 (otherwise exempt wells subject to $500 fee and 950 gpd limit).
 It will take some time to see how the legislative fix to the Hirst decision actually works in the real and practical world — the GMVUAC will do our best to keep the public apprised of regulatory progress on this matter.
 Please visit our Citizen Surveys webpage to view the results of our 2017 Survey, and especially the public sentiments regarding the Hirst decision and the right to use water.
 See Questions 14, 21 – 24.